Winfield Foley Fire Protection District Begins Enforcing Ordinances.

 ISO is a leading source of information about risk.
 ISO serves the insurance marketplace with statistical, actuarial, underwriting, and claims data.
 Property/casualty insurance companies have long supported the efforts of individual communities to maintain and improve their fire protection services.
 ISO’s PPC (Public Protection Classification) program helps insurance companies measure and evaluate the effectiveness of fire mitigation services throughout the country.
 The PPC program offers economical benefits in the form of lower insurance premiums for communities that invest in their firefighting services.

 For each of the more than 46,000 fire districts in the United States, ISO analyzes information and assigns a Public Protection Classification, a number from 1 to 10.
 Class 1 represents exemplary fire protection and a Class 10 indicates that the areas fire suppression program does not meet ISO’s minimum criteria.
-Winfield Foley ranks between a Class 7 to 9 within 5 road miles of a responding station depending on location.
-An ISO reduction from a Class 9 to a Class 7 results in lower hazard insurance premiums of about 25%.
+As of April 1, 2016, Winfield Foley ranks between a Class 6 to 9 within 5 road miles of a responding station depending on location.
+An ISO reduction from a Class 9 to a Class 6 results in lower hazard insurance premiums of about 13%.

 More information is available by calling the district 636-566-8406 and leaving a message or in writing to the District at P.O.
 Box 118, Winfield, MO 63389.
-Emails can be sent to email@example.com.
 Links available for more information: www.iso.com, www.iccsafe.org., www.isomitigation.com and the Missouri’s State web page: www.moga.state.mo.us